-This is an awesome collection of Yu-Gi-Oh! decks with hundreds of positive ratings online.
+This is an awesome collection of Yu-Gi-Oh!
+Decks with hundreds of positive ratings online.
 If you’re looking for a deck that will cover all your bases, consider getting this one.
-This package of cards includes rare art (variant) cards, 6 power-booster decks, and more.
-One of our favorite features here is the fact that each pack includes five ultra-rares, so you have a pretty good chance of getting some nice new cards to add to your deck.
-Also, the box comes with a game board incase you don’t have one.
+This package of cards includes rare art (variant) cards, six power-booster decks, and more.
+One of our favorite features here is that each pack includes five ultra-rares, so you have a good chance of getting some nice new cards to add to your deck.
+Also, the box comes with a game board in case you don’t have one.

 Kaiba Starter Deck Reloaded

-If you’re just starting out (or perhaps you feel like you’re missing some structure cards to fill out your current deck) consider getting the Kaiba starter Deck (Reloaded).
-This product has over 100 positive reviews on amazon and is considered a must for building out a full deck.
+If you’re starting (or perhaps you feel like you’re missing some structure cards to fill out your current deck), consider getting the Kaiba starter Deck (Reloaded).
+This product has over 100 positive reviews on Amazon and is considered a must for building a full deck.
 The pack includes a total of 50 cards, 49 being common, while the other one is an ultimate rare.

 Additional Yu-Gi-Oh!
 Decks to Purchase

 Named the top-selling trading card game by the Guinness book of records, the Yu-Gi-Oh!
 The trading card game is undoubtedly one of the more well-known and popular trading card games that you could become involved with.
-Should you be interested in purchasing some cards for your own collection and do not know where to start or even how to play with them, or if you know someone who enjoys the game and wants to purchase a meaningful and thoughtful gift for them, then this shopping guide will educate you on the basis of the game and what to look for when buying some of these trading cards for yourself.
+Should you be interested in purchasing some cards for your collection and do not know where to start or even how to play with them, then this shopping guide will educate you based on the game and what to look for when buying some of these trading cards for yourself.

 Yu-Gi-Oh!
-The game is played as players draw cards from their deck and present them onto ‘the field’.
+The game is played as players draw cards from their deck and present them onto ‘the field.’
 Each player has a deck between 40 to 60 cards and has an optional additional deck of 15 cards within.
-There are limitations to how many of the same kind of card each player can have per deck, as well as other restrictions that you will no doubt understand once you begin to play the game.
+There are limitations to how many of the same kind of card each player can have per pack, as well as other restrictions that you will undoubtedly understand once you begin to play the game.
 Everyone starts with 8000 life points and loses once they reach 0 or when they have no more cards to draw from their main deck.
-Cards are laid out in a specific manner relating to different zones and each player’s turn consists of 6 phases.
+Cards are laid out in a specific manner relating to different zones, and each player’s turn consists of 6 phases.